Adobe Firefly logoAdobe Firefly4.3

 Can I use Microsoft Copilot without a Microsoft 365 subscription?+

-Does Adobe Firefly work with non-Adobe software?+
+Does Adobe Firefly work outside the Adobe ecosystem?+